clairey-zx81/json-model/TUTO.md

 - Perl script:

-  Assuming that the JsonModel.pm module is available in your `PERLLIB`:
+  Assuming that the `JSON::JsonModel` module is available in your `PERLLIB`:

   ```sh
   jmc -o person.pl Person-2